Inside my Landscape Photography BagJun 04, 2019

 Having a great backpack to hold all my gear is essential when it comes to landscape photography.
 I wouldn’t get far without this.
 I must be able to store the necessities, like snacks, water and clothing layers, in addition to first aid items, bear spray and extra camera gear like batteries, memory cards and a headlamp for night shooting.
-I like the F-Stop Guru.
-It has plenty of space, but it isn’t too big for me.
-My favourite feature about this backpack is that it holds the ICUs (internal camera units).
-I can store my gear in these units day to day and then they are ready when it’s time to head out.
+I have two backpacks.
+I use the F-Stop Guru when I'm packing lighter and cannot carry all my gear due to weight, like on a day hike.
+This backpack has plenty of space, but it isn’t too big for me.
+My favourite feature about this backpack is that it holds ICUs (internal camera units).
+I can store my gear in these units day-to-day and then they are ready when it’s time to head outdoors.
 These units also fit perfectly into my bike saddlebags when I want to take my gear out on a mountain bike excursion.
 These units are secure and no fuss.
 I like that a lot.
-My backpack is also water-resistant, and a separate waterproof barrier can be purchased.
+The backpack is also water-resistant, and a separate waterproof barrier can be purchased.
 It’s tough too.
 I’ve hauled it up and down many a mountain through sun, rain, snow and ice.

 My camera body of choice when it comes to capturing landscapes is my Nikon D810however, having two camera bodies is very useful when capturing landscapes.
 If I’m running a long exposure, I can still shoot with my other body or I can set up and run a time-lapse on my D610 while shooting shorter frames with my D810, or I can shoot wide with one body and telephoto with the other.
 Two bodies give me options, and I like that.

-This is my go-to lens when it comes to landscape photography.
-The majority of my landscape images are captured in the Canadian Rocky Mountains.
-I’m often standing right or very close to the base of a range.
-I like to be able to shoot wide, capturing the entirety of these majestic scenes.
+My 16-35mm is my go-to lens when it comes to landscape photography.
+I use this lens the majority of the time when I'm capturing landscape images.
+I like to be able to shoot wide, capturing the entirety of the majestic Canadian Rocky Mountain scenes.
 I also like to be able to have room to incorporate compositional elements in the foreground, and a wide-angle helps me do just that.

 4. Nikkor 70-200mm f2.8